TamimiGitHub/solace-context-mesh-demo/README.md

 ### 2. Solace AI Connector

-- Populate the envVars.env with the right env varibales
+- Populate the `envVars.env` with the right env varibales.
+Note: either create a new `envVars.env` or rename the `envVars.env.template`

 - Source the environment

 ```